 What are the Common Signs of Alcohol Abuse

 Sometimes it can be difficult to tell whether a loved one is abusing alcohol—especially due to the social acceptance surrounding drinking.
 Learning some of the most common signs of alcohol abuse can help you better identify when there might be a problem.
 Here are some of the most common signs of alcohol abuse you may identify in a loved one:

-Ceasing use of alcohol can be difficult, as withdrawal symptoms can be very uncomfortable and may even put someone’s health in extreme danger.
+Ceasing the use of alcohol can be difficult, as withdrawal symptoms can be very uncomfortable and may even put someone’s health in extreme danger.
 With the right help and the right treatment approach, however, it is definitely possible to stop using alcohol.
 If you are a heavy alcohol user, you should know that treatment is available.
 Here at Renaissance Ranch, our professionals are prepared to help you through detox, diagnose any coexisting mental health issues, and arm you with a comprehensive set of much-needed tools for your recovery.
-Call us at 1-855-736-7262 to get started on your journey to recovery.

 To learn more about the harm that alcohol causes every year, check out the infographic below!